Johnsterr/vue-certification-developer/CHECKLIST.md

     -   Clicking the cancel button should clean up the form, and any error that it might have.
     -   Clicking the cancel button should hide the form for the user.

+### Challenge 5

+-   Add a button on each movie allowing users to remove it from the list.
+-   Calculate and display the average rating with a computed prop
+-   Add a button to reset all movie ratings to zero.
+-   Calculate and display the total number of movies in the list
+-   Add the ability to edit each movie
+    -   Add an edit button to each movie
+    -   Re-use the "Add Movie" form to edit movies
+    -   Pre-fill the form with the data of the movie being edited
+    -   On form submit, replace the old movie values with the new
+    -   Ensure that the ratings of that movie are not lost when you edit it